TamaraJoniec/Daily-Planner/README.md

 ## Review

-* The URL of the deployed application
+* The URL of the deployed application:  https://tamarajoniec.github.io/Daily-Planner/

 ---
 ## Licence